Boss OC-3 Review (In Summary)

-The dirt/grit of the drive mode and the artefacts produced by the algorithm sound dark and eerie which I personally quite like.
+The dirt/grit of the drive mode and the artifacts produced by the algorithm sound dark and eerie which I personally quite like.

 You precisely dial in the right amount of drive with the octave level, and you can get a great blend with the direct signal too.
 This effect does sound better when you use the direct out and (mono) output together but you still get a great sound just using the “mono “output.